brannala/BA3/doc/sex_biased_dispersal_model.md

 BA3 currently estimates a single directional migration rate `M_{s<-b}` (fraction of population `s` that is migrant-derived from source `b` per generation).
-This extension splits each rate by the **sex of the dispersing (first-generation) migrant** and infers a single global **dispersal sex-bias**, while retaining all standard BA3 assumptions (HWE within populations, constant allele frequencies, unlinked loci, inbreeding coefficient `F` per population) and BA3's existing ancestry depth.
+This extension infers the **sex bias of dispersal** from autosomal + X-linked markers with per-individual sex, distinguishing three global female fractions — movement (`phiMove`), effective gene flow (`phiBreed`), and the resident baseline (`rho`) — while retaining all standard BA3 assumptions (HWE within populations, constant allele frequencies, unlinked loci, inbreeding coefficient `F` per population) and BA3's existing ancestry depth.

 The signal comes from **X-linked inheritance being sex-asymmetric**: a male transmits his single X only to daughters, and a second-generation individual's X therefore records whether its migrant parent was the mother or the father.
-This lets the data inform the sex composition of migrants.
+This lets the data inform the sex composition of migrants — and, because a second-generation individual exists only if its migrant parent *bred*, it separates who *moves* from who actually contributes *genes* (Section 3).

 ---